yunpengn/peterfinder/docs/php_cache.md

 ; This option should be set as 0 in a development environment. opcache.enable=0
 ```

+**Notice**: The above steps only disables caching in PHP.
+You may still need `Ctrl/Command+F5` to let the browser do a force refresh.

 Hope you are happy with development!